Thomas Edison Uses Direct Current for his Lighting System

 The End of the Electric Current War

 Westinghouse’ system was more efficient and less costly than Edison’s.
 Edison could have acknowledged the benefits of Westinghouse’ system and adopted a form of the alternating current system for himself.
-In fact, Edison’s investors encouraged him to abandon his direct current system in favor of an alternating current system.
-But Edison stubbornly fought for his direct current system by engaging in a public relations campaign that accused Westinghouse’ high voltage system of endangering the public.
+In fact, Edison’s investors encouraged him to abandon his direct current system.
+But Edison stubbornly fought for his direct current system.
+To try to defeat Westinghouse he engaged in a public relations campaign that accused Westinghouse’ high voltage system of endangering the public.

 The Electric Current War ended in 1892 when, without Edison’s knowledge, J.P.
 Morgan engineered a merger of Edison’s company with another firm that was already using a form of the alternating current system.
-When Edison lost control of his company, which was then renamed the General Electric Company, he gave up the fight for a direct current system.
+The merged firm was renamed the General Electric Company.
 Those who like cinema may also like to know that this story has been made into a major motion picture called The Current War in which Benedict Cumberbatch plays Thomas Edison.

 I. David Rosenstein worked as a consulting engineer and attorney in the electric industry for 40 years.
 At various times during his career he worked for utility customers, Rural Electric Cooperatives, traditional investor owned regulated utilities and deregulated power generation companies.
 Each of his posts in this blog describes a different aspect of the past, present or future of the electric industry.